 When the time comes to re-side your home, you will have a lot of choices to make.
 What material you’ll use, what the colors will be, and what the overall style should look like will all be foremost in your mind.
-One other consideration you’ll need to make is whether to use horizontal or vertical siding.
+One other consideration you’ll need to make is whether to use horizontal vs vertical siding.

 Both siding styles have been around for centuries, and both will give you a beautiful exterior.
 They look and function in different ways that you need to understand so you can make the best decision for your home exterior.